SomeshRao007/CI-CD-AWS/README.md

 - Install CodeDeploy agent using the resource kit for optimal results.
 - Create service roles and IAM instance profiles for secure access.
-Utilize AppSpec files for streamlined deployments from GitHub.
+-Utilize AppSpec files for streamlined deployments from GitHub.
-Troubleshoot deployment issues with log monitoring.
+-Troubleshoot deployment issues with log monitoring.

-Target Audience:
+**Target Audience:**

-Developers and DevOps engineers deploying applications to AWS.
+-Developers and DevOps engineers deploying applications to AWS.
-Users seeking guidance on CodeDeploy agent installation and configuration on Amazon Linux 2.
+-Users seeking guidance on CodeDeploy agent installation and configuration on Amazon Linux 2.
-Anyone interested in streamlining application deployments using CodeDeploy.
+-Anyone interested in streamlining application deployments using CodeDeploy.

 # Installation for AMAZON Linux 2 AMI